arrestoteles/lab-4-path-finder/README.md

 ```

 The number of loop iterations went down by a factor of 300!
-And you should be able to solve all kinds of problems in adjacency graphs, n-puzzles, and grid graphs:
+Now you should be able to solve all kinds of problems in adjacency graphs, n-puzzles, and grid graphs:

 ```
 $ java RunPathFinder ucs AdjacencyGraph graphs/AdjacencyGraph/citygraph-EU.txt "Volos, Greece" "Oulu, Finland"